Richard Vuylsteke

-Richard R. Vuylsteke is the current President of East–West Center.
+Richard R. Vuylsteke is the current president of the East–West Center.
+He has previously worked as a journalist and in academia.

 From 2008 to 2016, he was the president of the American Chamber of Commerce in Hong Kong.
-He was formerly the Executive Director of the American Chamber of Commerce in Taipei and served on the Board of Directors of Taipei American School, a school for which he authored the history.
-The book, Ties that Bind, was published in 1999.
-A paperback edition became available in 2006.
+He was formerly the executive director of the American Chamber of Commerce in Taipei.
+He was on the board of directors of Taipei American School, and wrote a history of the school, Ties that Bind, published in 1999.

 In February 2008, Vuylsteke was appointed president of the American Chamber of Commerce in Hong Kong.
-He took office as East–West Center's 11th chief executive on July 1, 2017.
+He took office as the East–West Center's 11th chief executive on July 1, 2017.

-He has a wife, Josephine Wu Vuylsteke, and three sons: William, Jonathan, and Michael Vuylsteke.
+He has a wife, Josephine Wu Vuylsteke, and three sons.
 He is a graduate of Illinois College and earned his M.A. and PhD from University of Hawaiʻi at Mānoa.